YellowLineParking/Appy.CommandQuery/README.md

 ## Testing

-Rather than having to mock a myriad of interfaces to swap out all external dependencies you can mock just the `IDataSource` and verify that the correct queryies have been executed.
+Rather than having to mock a myriad of interfaces to swap out all external dependencies you can mock just the `IDataSource` and verify that the correct queries have been executed.

-Example using Moq, verifying whether all queries where correctly executed:
+Example using Moq, verifying whether all queries were correctly executed:

 ```
 var dataSourceMock = new Mock<IDataSource>();

 dataSourceMock.Verify(dataSource => dataSource.Execute(It.IsAny<UpdateUsername>()));
 dataSourceMock.Verify(dataSource => dataSource.Get(It.Is<UserById>(q => q.UserId == "123")));
 dataSourceMock.Verify(dataSource => dataSource.Execute(It.IsAny<ProductFromApi>()));
 dataSourceMock.Verify(dataSource => dataSource.Execute(It.IsAny<BlobFromAzure>()));